Why Do Ember Tetra Change Color? Find Out Here

 Old Age

 Ember Tetra can change color due to old age if not treated properly over time since their genes control how vibrant they look.
-This can happen when they get older and after a while, their colors will begin to fade leaving them looking duller than before!
+This can happen when they get older, and their colors will begin to fade after a while, leaving them looking duller than before!

 How To Bring Your Ember Tetra Into Their Vibrant Color?